Who Can Adopt?

 Married couples are interviewed during the adoption evaluation process.
 Topics covered in these interviews include information about the quality of the relationship, how the partners handle conflict, each partner's likes and dislikes about their spouse, etc. All aspects of the couple's life together are heavily scrutinized.
-Further, and quite fairly, both partners must jointly apply to be adoptive parents in the United States.
+Further, and quite fairly, both partners must jointly apply to be adoptive parents in many countries.
 In the event only one spouse files to adopt, the other spouse must give their consent to the process.

 Unmarried couples (partners who are not formally married) have a harder time adopting.
-When this is allowed at all in the United States, the states consider the adoption to be valid for only one of the cohabitating partners, who is essentially adopting as a single parent.
+When this is allowed at all, many places consider the adoption to be valid for only one of the cohabitating partners, who is essentially adopting as a single parent.
 The other partner has no legal responsibility or right to the child.
 If the couple should dissolve their relationship, the non-adoptive parent would have no legal rights to visitation or any involvement in the child's life.
-The one exception at this time is the state of Vermont, which will consider unmarried partners making a joint adoption request.
-Unmarried Vermont couples must still be scrutinized as described above before their joint petition would be granted

 Gay and lesbian singles or couples will generally face many challenges in the adoption process.
 First, many agencies simply refuse to consider homosexual couples as prospective adoptive parents.
 Second, many birth parents are often also unwilling to place their child into a homosexual family setting.
 Many international countries also legally restrict gays and lesbians from adopting children in their countries.
 Even when a gay couple is approved to be an adoptive parent, they are still generally approved as single parents; one member of the couple is actually considered the legally adoptive parent and the other has no rights or responsibilities to the child.
 That a homosexual couple or single person can adopt at all is evidence that progress has occurred, but there is obviously room for improvement -- considering the actual merits of a couple as prospective parents rather than on the basis of their sexuality, and in terms of recognizing the right of homosexual persons to become legally (not religiously) married partners.